Brazil

 Canada

-Canada is a major player in the global dairy industry, known for its significant milk production, advanced processing capabilities, and strong market presence.
-The country's dairy sector is characterized by high production standards, a diverse range of products, and robust export and import activities, making it a vital part of the global dairy supply chain.
+Canada is a prominent player in the global dairy market, known for its substantial milk production, advanced processing systems, and strong export and import activities.
+The country's dairy industry is supported by a robust infrastructure and key enterprises that position it as a critical contributor to the global supply chain.

 Chile